 In 2007, 28 high school athletes from Washington signed Division I-A football letters of intent -- 17 of them going to Pac-10 schools.
-WSU signed the most, with seven, Oregon State signed a pair.
+WSU signed the most, with seven.

 In 2006, there were 34 D-IA signees in the state.
 Of them, 18 signed with Pac-10 schools.
-WSU again led the way, signing seven, and Oregon State again picked up an Evergreen State duo.
+WSU again led the way, signing seven.

 Now, looking ahead to the 2008 class, a check of the Scout.com database shows it to be trending down the historic path.
 Right now 13 state of Washington high school seniors-to-be have at least one known Pac-10 offer -- a total, at this stage of the recruiting process, which would project the final tally to end up above the 17-18 Pac-10 signees of the last three years.

 A comparison of players with a star rating between 3 and 5 also reveals some interesting -- although again, preliminary -- results.